 Are you rushing through life instead of living each moment in the here and now?
 Are you imagining that there’s something better at the end of the tunnel, at the end of all of that rushing?

 Whenever I think about all of the wonderful benefits that meditation has bought my way, I’m so grateful that I started meditating.
-I feel absolutely lucky to have discovered the practice of meditation so early on in my life (I think I was 28 when I started meditating).
+I feel absolutely lucky to have discovered the practice of meditation (and unmuddying the mind) so early on in my life (I think I was 28 when I started meditating).

 When we are here in this moment in time, and if we aren’t happy in this moment in time, we believe our peace and happiness lies somewhere in the future.
 It’s there, out there somewhere.
 It’s not here, it’s not here with me, but out there.

-Recently, I started thinking about the first time, I meditated, and it bought up a host of memories for me.
-Such an interesting journey it has been for me, and I wanted to share a bit of it with you.
-Hopefully, you will find it interesting, enlightening, and engaging.
-I did my first meditation session when I did my Yoga …
+Recently, I started thinking about the first time I meditated, and it bought up a host of memories for me and the lesson for everyone that they need to start meditating now.
+It has been such an interesting journey for me, and I wanted to share a bit of it with you.
+Hopefully, you will find it interesting, enlightening, and …

 It’s a weird journey that we are all on, isn’t it?
 I mean, we think we are growing, and we are getting somewhere, wherever that place might be to each person.
-And suddenly, a roadblock appears, or worse, something much harsher.
-Our shitty life begins.
+And suddenly, a roadblock appears, or worse, something much harsher and our shitty life begins.

 Okay, so swear words in the name of the blog post – perhaps that is not a good start, and perhaps it is.
 You gotta take the plunge into the deep end, right?
 Anyways, why would anyone want to be unfuckable?
 And what the hell does that even mean?
 First of all, it’s not a real word, so there.
 If …